moliver28/research-handbook/content/handbook/engineering/infrastructure/incident-management/_index.md

 For AI-related incidents that require detailed logging for debugging purposes, we have implemented an opt-in feature flag system to ensure customer privacy and consent.
 This process should be followed when investigating AI-related issues that require access to detailed logs:

 1. The incident should be declared following the standard [Reporting an Incident](#reporting-an-incident) process.
-2. If detailed logging is required for debugging, the Incident Manager or EOC should:
+1. If detailed logging is required for debugging, the Incident Manager or EOC should:
-   a.
-Inform the user or group admin that expanded logging is needed for debugging.
+  - Inform the user or group admin that expanded logging is needed for debugging.
-   b.
-Obtain explicit consent from the user or group admin to enable detailed logging.
+  - Obtain explicit consent from the user or group admin to enable detailed logging.
-   c.
-Use chatops to enable the `expanded_ai_logging` feature flag for the specific user or group.
+  - Use chatops to enable the `expanded_ai_logging` feature flag for the specific user or group.
-3. Enable the feature flag using the following chatops command:
+1. Enable the feature flag using the following chatops command:

 ```bash
 /chatops run feature set expanded_ai_logging true --user=USER_ID